 double crochet (dc) = treble crochet

 Row 2.
 Chain 1 and make a double crochet alternate turning chain.
-Double crochet in the next 2 stitches, join your 2nd colour (do this by not completing the 2nd dc, leave last 2 loops on your hook then finish the stitch by pulling through the new colour)
+Double crochet in the next 2 stitches, join your 2nd colour in the last 2 loops of the last stitch.

 Make your first bobble in the next stitch.
 Remember to always carry the colour you’re not using at the front of your work so it won’t be seen in the finished square.
 You need to keep the carried yarn taught.